Maryland Child Visitation Lawyer

 Modifying a Child Support Order

-In Baltimore, you can modify a child support order if the parents’ circumstances change significantly.
+In Baltimore, Annapolis, Bel Air, and the rest of Maryland, you can modify a child support order if the parents’ circumstances change significantly.
 For example, you might modify a child support order if a parent:

 Depending on your circumstances, a modification can either increase or reduce a child support obligation.